torvalds/linux/Documentation/trace/boottime-trace.rst

         }
   }

-The instance node also accepts event nodes so that each instance can customize its event tracing.
+The instance analde also accepts event analdes so that each instance can customize its event tracing.

 With the trigger action and kprobes, you can trace function-graph while